Had a delicious skin-full bit still not tuckered out? You'll want to make for one of the best fado houses in Lisbon, in that case.

 66b Praça da Alegria, Príncipe Real

-Now into its fourth decade ministering to the discerning drinkers of Príncipe Real, this art deco institution knows a thing or two about coziness.
+Now into its fourth decade ministering to the discerning drinkers of Príncipe Real, this art deco institution knows a thing or two about cosiness.
 Park yourself at the bar, worn shiny by countless after-work elbows, and treat yourself to a proper fat glass of Belgian beer.
 Or if it's a special occasion plump for a cocktail.
 Humour infuses the menu; the Jardim do Príncipe Real cocktail – basically gin with a big pinch of fresh basil – comes served in an actual flowerpot.
 There’s an open fire for those chilly evenings, and if you ask nicely they’ll knock you up a very respectable beef loin with mushroom jus.

 28 Tv.
 Santa Teresa, Príncipe Real